Updated 2 days ago

 Moreover, you can get reports on Azure AD devices either through the Azure portal or through PowerShell.
 These approaches are considered traditional workarounds to retrieve the necessary information.
 Let’s explore how to get Azure AD device reports by using these methods in the following section.

-The Azure portal provides centralized management for devices, allowing admins to perform essential Azure AD device management tasks.
+The Entra portal provides centralized management for devices, allowing admins to perform essential Azure AD device management tasks.
 These include configuring device join types, registering and updating devices, also reviewing audit logs for device registration activities.
 Furthermore, admins can easily enable or disable device access, delete devices, and manage device settings through the portal.
 Navigate to the path below to get all Azure AD devices in your organization.

 Here you will find the details of the devices, such as name, operating system, version, Join Type, etc. But generating customized device reports is a crucial task for administrators in the Azure portal.